matias-ceau/scripts/docs/scripts/get_repos_present_on_host.sh.md

 #### Overview

-This script scans a specified directory for Git repositories.
-It requires two environment variables to be set:

-- `GIT_REPOS`: The path where Git repositories are stored.
-- `LOCALDATA`: The base path to store generated output files.

-Upon execution, the script:
-1. Validates the necessary environment variables.
+The `get_repos_present_on_host.sh` script is designed to gather all Git repositories located within a specified directory provided by the `GIT_REPOS` environment variable.
+It performs the following key steps:

+1. **Ensure Environment Variables**: Checks if the `GIT_REPOS` and `LOCALDATA` environment variables are set before proceeding.
+This ensures that the script has the necessary paths to operate correctly.

-2. Fetches the hostname to dynamically generate repository output filenames.
+2. **Determine Hostname**: Retrieves the system's hostname to create a uniquely named output file for the user’s repositories.
-3. Identifies Git repositories located in the `GIT_REPOS` directory and extracts their paths.
-4. Outputs the list of repositories found into a file structured according to the hostname.
-5. Compiles a comprehensive list across all hosts into a shared file.

-The output for each host is stored in `"$LOCALDATA/docs/git_repos/<hostname>-repos.txt"`, and all repositories are gathered in `"$LOCALDATA/docs/git_repos/all-repos.txt"`.
+3. **Output Path Definition**: Creates the necessary output paths for storing the list of repositories, both for the hosting machine and a global list.

+4. **Repository Discovery**: Utilizes the `find` command to search for directories ending with `.git` within `GIT_REPOS`, formats the output to retrieve clean repository names, and saves them to a dedicated file for the local machine.

+5. **Deduplication and Append**: Sorts the repository names to ensure uniqueness and appends them to a comprehensive list of all known repositories, also maintaining uniqueness for that list.

 ---